bitcoin/bitcoin/doc/i2p.md

 using other networks, for instance `onlynet=onion`, at the same time.

-In general, a node can be run with both onion and I2P hidden services (or any/all of IPv4/IPv6/onion/I2P), which can provide a potential fallback if one of the networks has issues.
+In general, a node can be run with both onion and I2P hidden services (or any/all of IPv4/IPv6/onion/I2P/CJDNS), which can provide a potential fallback if one of the networks has issues.

 ## I2P-related information in Bitcoin Core

 There are several ways to see your I2P address in Bitcoin Core:
-- in the debug log (grep for `AddLocal`, the I2P address ends in `.b32.i2p`)
+- in the "Local addresses" output of CLI `-netinfo`
-- in the output of the `getnetworkinfo` RPC in the "localaddresses" section
+- in the "localaddresses" output of RPC `getnetworkinfo`
-- in the output of `bitcoin-cli -netinfo` peer connections dashboard
+- in the debug log (grep for `AddLocal`; the I2P address ends in `.b32.i2p`)

 To see which I2P peers your node is connected to, use `bitcoin-cli -netinfo 4` or the `getpeerinfo` RPC (e.g. `bitcoin-cli getpeerinfo`).